codecentric/cxf-spring-boot-starter-maven-plugin/README.md

 * Generating all necessary Java-Classes using JAX-B from your WSDL/XSDs, complementing the [cxf-spring-boot-starter](https://github.com/jonashackt/cxf-spring-boot-starter)
 * This works also for complex imports of many XSD files, that inherit other XSDs themselfs
 * The generated JAX-B Classfiles will be added to your projects classpath - ready to map & transform into whatever you want
+* Scanning your resource-Folder for the WSDL and configuring the jaxws-maven-plugin, so that non-absolute paths will be generated into @WebService and @WebServiceClient-Classes

 ### HowTo

-* Put your WSDL into /src/main/resources/wsdl/ - and add your XSDs, so they could be imported correct (relatively)
+* Put your WSDL into some folder under __/src/main/resources/__ OR __/src/test/resources/__ - and add your XSDs, so they could be imported correct (relatively)
-* If you want to tweak your Namespace-Names, put a binding.xml also into /src/main/resources/wsdl/
+* If you want to tweak your Namespace-Names, put a binding.xml into the same folder, where your WSDL resides
 * add this plugin to your pom´s build-section:

 ```